ANQIFENG/RATNUS/README.md

 Next, we combine these images as inputs for segmentation, enabling rapid and accurate segmentation of 13 thalamic nuclei.

 ## Multimodal MRI Calculation
+For MPRAGE, FGATIR, and diffusion images, we employ different processing methods.
+- For MPRAGE and FGATIR, the processing and subsequent image calculations are packaged into a Singularity container.
+- For diffusion images, we primarily use TORTOISE and custom scripts to process and calculate scalar maps.

 ## Segmentation